moss-workspace/moss-marketing-site/company.markdown

 impact_header: 'How we measure our impact:'
 impact_section:
 - illustration: ''
-  title: 'For our environment '
-  body: We minimize our own effect on the environment and contribute to groups fighting
-    the degradation of the environment.
-  extra_info: true
-  image: ''
-  small_text: We donate 1% of all sales to environmental causes.
-- illustration: ''
   title: For ourselves
   body: "We believe in providing accessible avenues for people to make great work
     by building an environment that cultivates the creative process, and by extension—the